james-dewes/james-dewes/README.md

 - 🚀 I’m currently learning about scaling
 - 🐿️ I’m trying out new project management techniques
 - 👯 I’m looking to collaborate on projects for the public good.
+- ⚡ Fun fact: There are 500 types of banana

 ## 🎓 Skills
 Python, SQL, JavaScript, HTM5, CSS3, SASS, PHP, Wordpress, Shopify